Worship

 — Malachi 1:8

-True worship begins in the heart of the pastor—set apart in holiness (Psalm 96:9), centered on Christ alone (1 Corinthians 2:2), and offered with reverent excellence (Malachi 1:8).
-As I prepare each service, my aim is to lead with spiritual integrity and intentionality so that every moment draws people into authentic encounter with Jesus.
+As a pastor, facilitating a meaningful worship experience for others means that worship must begin in my heart: set apart in holiness (Psalm 96:9), centered on Christ alone (1 Corinthians 2:2), and offered with reverent excellence (Malachi 1:8).
+As I prepare for each service, my aim is to lead with spiritual integrity and intentionality so that every moment draws people into an authentic encounter with Jesus.